alexandrejuma/stackstorm-hdfs/README.md

 # HDFS Integration Pack

-Interact with HDFS via WebHDFS interface
+Interact with HDFS (Hadoop Distributed File System) via the WebHDFS REST API

 * Tested with Hortonworks Data Platform (HDP) 2.6.4 (HDFS 2.7.3)
-* Using [pywhdfs](https://github.com/yassineazzouz/pywhdfs) library for interacting with WebHDFS and HTTFS Rest API
+* Using [pywhdfs](https://github.com/yassineazzouz/pywhdfs) library for all interaction with WebHDFS and HTTFS Rest API

 ## Configuration